 Qvo relatives.
 Here at 6SR we pride ourselves on deviating from the disgruntled and stagnant Mexica political rhetoric of old.
-While we understand how these defensive stances come into being we aim to push forward with a non-victimized perspective of Mexican-Indigenous peoples along with not perpetuating the implied notions that Mexicans are superstitious and naive people, “magical thinking” as the spiritually removed like to call it.
-Rather, our Ancestors were creative, resourceful, and ingenious in the face of a brutal genocide.
+While we understand how these defensive stances come into being we aim to push forward with a non-victimized perspective of Mexican Indigenouspeoples along with not perpetuating the implied notions that Mexicans are superstitious and naive people.
+Rather, our Ancestors were creative, resourceful, and ingenious with perpetuating our cultural and spiritual survival in the face of a brutal genocide.

 When I first started off on this Mexica identity reclamation road back in the late 90’s I too once regurgitating all the “anti-Guadalupe” rhetoric that was being put out Mexicayotl movement pioneers of that time such as Mexica Movement and others, all respect due to their work of course.
 However, growing in my knowledge and experience, of analyzing the various popular Mexica topics with my mind and my heart I have concluded many years ago that the “Virgen de Guadalupe” as it is popularly known, is in fact of Indigenous Mexican creation.